-When you have decided that you are ready to speak to a serious injury lawyer, use the contact details at the bottom of this guide, and we will be ready to represent you and help you through the serious injury claims process, with a very high chance of receiving the maximum damages possible.
+When you have decided that you are ready to speak to a serious injury lawyer, use the contact details at the bottom of this guide, and we will be prepared to represent you and help you through the process of claiming for a serious injury, with a very high chance of receiving the maximum damages possible.
 We are one of the most experienced firms of serious injury solicitors in the UK.
-We can offer you much better advice that an on-line injury compensation calculator, you just need to give us a call.
+We can offer you much better advice than an on-line injury compensation calculator; you just need to give us a call.

 For some people who have been the victim of an accident causing a serious injury, the first thing they may know about it is when they wake up in the hospital.
 This makes it very difficult to gather first-hand information about just what happened leading up to, during and after the accident.

-However, this kind of information is going to be needed as supporting evidence for your claim.
+However, this kind of information is required as supporting evidence for serious injury claims.
 The more information you can give your serious injury lawyers, the better the chances of winning your case will be.
 So below we have given five steps for you to take, that will help you provide the kind of information you solicitors will need if you have suffered a serious injury.